 We understand that coffee cups pose an industry-wide problem as the plastic lining in the cup means they cannot be thrown into standard mixed recycling bins.
-Instead, cups must be collected separately to be recycled at any four recycling facilities within the UK.
+Instead, cups must be collected separately to be recycled at any of the four recycling facilities within the UK.

 Not satisfied with stopping there, just two years later we partnered with Valpak (an independent waste management service company) to launch the UK’s National Cup Recycling Scheme.
 Through this scheme, we pay waste collectors an incentive for every tonne of cups they collect, which helps to fund the right infrastructure and processes for cups to be recovered for recycling.